What To Do If An Ex Is Not Paying Child Support In Houston

 - See If An Ex Can Pay Some.
 In many situations, the payment of less than the required amount of child support is better than no payment.
 If a former spouse is short on money or recently unemployed, ask if the ex can pay an amount that is smaller than the requested support payment.

-How An Experienced Houston Divorce Attorney Can Help
+How An Experienced Houston Divorce Lawyer Can Help

 Emotions and financial stress can run particularly high when one spouse decides to stop paying child support.
-An experienced Houston family law attorney at Conner & Lindamood, P.C. can help clients navigate the obstacles that might arise when a spouse stops paying support.
+An experienced Houston family law lawyer at Lindamood & Robinson, P.C. can help clients navigate the obstacles that might arise when a spouse stops paying support.